ebisim/ebisim/resources/README_CREDIT.md

 # Credit for the resource Data

-The EBIS simulations partially rely on physical simulations performed by others.
+The EBIS simulations partially rely on physics simulations performed by others.

 ## Binding Energies